-It's startling to see above, how swiftly wind & solar costs had plunged 12 years.
-Natural gas' story went from relatively 'lowish' costs in 2010, nukes too - to grow ghastly costly 2022.
-Gas just after this Chart, did drop back sizably in costs 2022/2023 - as solar and especially offshore wind lost some near-term attraction due to inflation hitting clean energy hard in 2021-2023.
-It's a tale told in pages ahead.
-Not so much about volatility in fossil fuels, nuclear - as about many lovely cost-reductions, yet potholes too in innovative renewables.
-Wind & solar have fast become simply put, oft the most affordable electricity.
+Startling to see above, how swiftly wind & solar costs had plunged 12 years.
+Natural gas' story went from relatively 'lowish' costs 2010, nukes too - to growing ghastly costly 2022.
+Gas just after this Chart did drop back sizably in cost 2022/2023 - as solar and especially offshore wind lost some near-term attraction due to inflation hitting clean energy hard 2021-2023.
+That's a tale told here in pages ahead.
+Was not so much about volatility in fossil fuels, nuclear - as is about lovely cost-reductions, yet potholes too, in innovative renewables.
+Wind & solar have fast become, simply put often the most affordable electricity.
 Clean, secure, abundant.

 Yet it's not been a straight line.
-Nor the same all places.
-Europe, for instance in 2022 enjoyed relatively better/lower costs to install its solar vs. the US.
+Nor same all places.
+Europe, for instance in 2022 enjoyed relatively better/lower costs to install solar vs. the US.
 Why?
-For starters Europeans didn't pay solar tariffs like US buyers have had to do for energy kit from China.
+For starters, Europeans didn't pay solar tariffs like US buyers have had to do for energy kit from China.
 Didn't have America's state by state added net metering (NEM) costs.
 Nor, the same restrictions on China.
 Plus, natural gas is a core competing fuel in Europe - and the natural gas there has been very expensive.
 Mid-2022 was \$40+ per Mcf.
 So, gas option there was oft 3x than in US - that helped make any pro-clean energy decisions far easier in Europe.
 In short it was far easier & cheaper there to install new wind energy & solar in Europe - than it was in the US in say, 2022.